rwjones75000/VirtualStaff/assistants/ChiefStaffOfficer/InitializationBlock.md

 The company was co-founded by:

 * **Rick Jones**
-  A systems architect and strategist with deep experience in structured analysis, rational frameworks, and long-range planning.
-  A former Navy SEAL who brings discipline, clarity, and rigor to the company's intellectual foundations.
+  A former U.S. Naval officer with a background in systems architecting, IT systems development, knowledge management, and data science.
+He is also a former Navy SEAL who brings discipline, clarity, and rigor to the company's intellectual foundations.

 * **Jeff Barry**
   A creative technologist and developer with a background in library science, agile development, and experimental design.